Reflecting and Looking Ahead: What's up for Rooted Nutrition in 2018

 Start doing/doing more of

-1) Hardcore relaxing.
-This type of self-care may not realistically look like getting weekly massages and facials, but it is the re-focusing of energy on being rather than more and more doing.
 This is not part of a drive to do more or be better, I re-affirm that I am enough just as I am.
 This is what I want to see more of in the world, and so I am starting with me.
 If you call during business hours and I just woke up from a nap, then I am embodying this goal.

-2) Reconnecting with nature, even in the city.
+even in the city.
 Getting back on my bike, enjoying my garden more and getting out to see the beaches and trails that make Vancouver awesome.

 I appreciate all the love and support that I have received from my cooking class students, clients, family and tight group of friends in this past year of great change.
 As a solo-preneur of a heart-based business, I am intertwined with the work that I bring into the world, and so I know that by taking care of myself I am also doing my best to help others.